ETCO Code of Ethics and Conduct

 I - Plead, request, provoke, suggest or receive any kind of bonus or advantage of any kind that could compromise the independence of ETCO or its judgment in relation to third parties, notably in contracting services and issuing opinions on topics related to the principles and ETCO's mission.
 Benefits or benefits that exceed reasonable limits, that are not only symbolic or that may be seen as inadequate in a specific case, are considered as unduly received benefits or advantages.

 II - Use services contracted by ETCO for personal purposes.

 III - Use ETCO to support or sponsor an event that is not in line with its general principles and mission.
-In the case of third party support or sponsorship, ETCO's participation as a financier can only take place when it has the clear, effective and transparent participation of an ETCO representative.
-Since the support or sponsorship is in line with the general principles and mission of ETCO, as provided for in the initial part of this item, and the impossibility of effective participation by an ETCO representative, at the discretion of the Executive President or the Chairman of the Board of Directors, representation of the entity may be delegated to any associate.
+In the case of support or sponsorship from third parties, ETCO's participation as a financier can only occur when there is a clear, effective and transparent participation by an ETCO representative.
+Since the support or sponsorship is in line with the general principles and mission of ETCO, as provided for in the initial part of this item, and the impossibility of effective participation by an ETCO representative, at the discretion of the Executive President or the Chairman of the Board of Directors, representativeness of the entity may be delegated to any associate.

 IV - Take on behalf of ETCO political party actions.

 V - Inciting or colluding in violation of this Code.